The Sudden of Slipped Disc

 The spine area is the most common area for pain, as it supports most of the weight in the upper body.
 Episodes of back pain may be acute, sub-acute, or chronic depending on the duration.
 The pain may be characterized as a dull ache, shooting or piercing pain, or a burning sensation.
 Discomfort can radiate into the arms and hands as well as the legs or feet, and may include numbness, or weakness in the legs and arms.

-Back pain can have many symptoms, including:
+Slipped disc resulting back pain can have many symptoms, including:

 Back pain is chronic when symptoms have been present for longer than three months.